galica9999/aws-cloud-formation-tiered-network-config/README.md

 - **Type** - The type of this resource is EC2::Subnet.
 This means it will be using the EC2::Subnet api in cloud formation to create a subnet with the properties we specify.
 - **MapPublicIpOnLaunch** - This is set to true, because we want our AMIs to get public IP addresses when they are created in the public subnet.
-- **VpcId** - We are referencing the VPC so cloud formation knows what VPC to put our subnet in.
+- **VpcId** - We are referencing the VPC, so cloud formation knows what VPC to put our subnet in.
 - **CidrBlock** - The cidrblock is what ip address block we want to assign to this subnet.
 In this case we are assigning a /24 subnet that is being referenced from the parameters of the template.
 This will change for each of the subsequent subnets.
 - **AvailabilityZone** - The availability